ward/run/_drafts/2016-11-26-natuurloopcriterium-lier.md

 Hij zei "zolang ik maar onder 40min geraak!".

 ## Results

+- Myself
+- Older guy
+- Tight sweatpants guy
+- Guy from the first km that I talked to
+- Other guy that was trailing me for a bit

+## Future

+Getting slight injuries or sickness annoyed me (more than it should?) while following this kind of strict plan.
+It immediately feels like things are being wasted, you are behind schedule, you lose your potential.
+I reckon I still have improvement in me from just getting more consistent distance in my legs, so I will just do some base building over the coming months.
+At the very least I want 75ish km per week to be my new normal.
+I will probably continue beyond that though, 100 kilometre per week is also a nice sounding number to aim for.
+That will also require adding another day of running in my week, going from five to six.
+Included in a week, I will likely opt for a day with some strides at the end, a lactate threshold run, and a long run.
+No particular racing goal for the next months, though I might hop in some here and there to test my fitness.

 [belgchamp]: {{ site.baseurl }}{% post_url 2016-08-06-belgian-championship-10km-road %} "Belgian Championship 10 km road"
 [natuurloop]: https://www.natuurlopenvanlier.be/